Undergraduate Programs

 Data Science Technical Electives

-• At least one course from SDS (at the 400 level or above)
+• At least one course from Statistics and Data Science (at the 4000 level or above)

 Ethics and Professional Responsibility Requirement (EPR)

-• Three units of courses from an approved list (Below)
+• 3 units of courses from the approved list given below

 Practicum Requirement

-• 3 units of an approved comprehensive data science project or experience.
-A practicum must be approved by the committee of data science faculty.
+• Students must complete an approved comprehensive data science project or experience for their practicum requirement.
+The practicum must be approved by the committee of data science faculty.

 List of Approved Technical Electives